wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-nodejs-websocket-endpoint-via-a-service.md

         Deploying the service component may take a while.
 Once deployed, the **Development** environment card indicates the **Deployment Status** as **Active**.

 Once you have successfully deployed your service, you can [test](../../testing/test-websocket-endpoints-via-the-websocket-console.md), [manage](../../api-management/lifecycle-management.md), and observe it like any other component type in Choreo.

+!!! note
+     Some clients, such as certain browsers, may not support adding headers to the WebSocket handshake.
+In these cases, you can include the access token or API key required for WebSocket API invocation within the `sec-websocket-protocolheader`, along with any specified subprotocols.

+     For example: `sec-websocket-protocol: choreo-oauth2-key, {access token}, subprotocols`

+     If you are using an API key, replace `choreo-oauth2-key` with `choreo-internal-API-key`.